ceticamarco/dc/man.md

 Pushes e approximation.

-**@**
+**\@**

-Pops two values from the stack and generate a random number, using the first value popped as the upper bound and the second popped as the lower bound.
+Pops two values from the stack and generates a random number, using the first value popped as the upper bound and the second popped as the lower bound.
 The random value is generated using a 64-bit Mersenne Twister pseudorandom number generator and a real uniform distribution.

 **$**